mboleary/arch-ansible-test/ansible/roles/arch_provision/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This role installs the base system as part of the provisioning process

 Requirements
 ------------